Tropical Storm Pakhar (2012)

-Tropical Storm Pakhar was a strong tropical storm that affected the Philippines and the Indochina as a whole in early-April 2012.
+Tropical Storm Pakhar (Note: The name Pakhar (Lao: ປາຂ່າ, [paː˩ kʰaː˧]) was contributed by Laos and refers to the Irrawaddy dolphin (Orcaella brevirostris) in Lao.) was a strong tropical storm that affected the Philippines and the Indochina as a whole in early-April 2012.
 The fourth tropical depression and the first named storm of the annual typhoon season, Pakhar's origins can be traced from a disturbance that persisted to the northwest of Palau.
 Located in an overall unfavorable environment, the disturbance crossed the Philippine archipelago before subsequently developed into a tropical depression on March 26.
 Now under favorable conditions, the depression intensified to a tropical storm, receiving the name Pakhar from the JMA.
 On the other hand, the JTWC upgraded it to a Category 1 typhoon due to an eye feature; however, this was short-lived as the agency downgraded back Pakhar to a tropical storm due to the system entering colder sea surface temperatures.
 On April 2, the system made landfall near Vũng Tàu, Vietnam and it dissipated thereafter.
 Its remnants also affected Cambodia, Laos and Thailand.

 15 fatalities are confirmed from Pakhar: 5 in the Philippines and the other 10 are from Vietnam.
 The damages from the storm are estimated at $53.9 million (2012 USD).